Kile-Asmussen/lord-of-the-ring/timeline.md

 ## The Age of Silver

-With Liurnia a part of the Golden Order, Marika devoted herself to theological matters, and let Godwyn take over rulership.
+With Liurnia a part of the Golden Order, there now came a period of lasting peace.

-Godwyn married and sired an heir.
+Absent a war, Godfrey grew restless, so Marika sent him onwards south of Liurnia to conquer the lands there, drawing all of the Lands Between together under the Golden Order.

+She let Godwyn take over rulership.
+He took a concubine and sired an heir, remaining unwed at his mother's wish, should one day a political marriage be needed.

-Rennala bore Radagon three children, Rykard, Radahn, and Ranni.
+In Liurnia, Rennala bore Radagon three children: Rykard, Radahn, and Ranni.

-All three children were prodigies of sorcery and found powerful teachers.
+All three Carian children were prodigies of sorcery and found powerful teachers.
 Radahn took after his father and became a General in the Golden Order, Ranni took after her mother and became the Princess of Caria.
-Rykard skirted blasphemy and revied the study of fire, founding the Fire Monks.
+Rykard skirted blasphemy and revived the study of fire, founding the Fire Monks.

-To Marika's horror, Ranni was chosen as an Empyrean and given as Shadow the beast child Blaidd.
+To Marika's horror, Ranni had been chosen as an Empyrean and given as Shadow the beast child Blaidd.

 But the girl was young and not yet a threat, and Marika intended to keep her that way.
-The Carians drived their power from the stars and the fates they encoded --- a system beyond the reach of the Elden Ring.
+The Carians derived their power from the stars and the fates they encoded --- a system beyond the reach of the Elden Ring.

+Before she could formulate a plan to do so, her husband returned.
+Godfrey was drunk on victory, and eager to take back his rightful place as Elden Lord.
+His warriors brought with them an unrest to the heartland that Marika found particularly displeasing: these myriad warriors were nothing but.
+There was no world in which they would return to Altus and find wives and husbands, settling down to till the good earth.

+She lay with him one last night, and in the morning told him that he would not be taking the throne back from his son's stewardship and banished his clan and all the other tribes from the Lands Between.
+She tore the grace of the Erdtree from their souls, and sent them into the fog beyond the mountains and out to sea, to wander and never find there a home, and one day when the Golden Order needed them, be called back by the guidance of honeyed rays of gold.

+Godwyn was dismayed to have his dear father so banished.
+He would never truly forgive her, but never would his love for his mother wane, either.

-Marika called Radagon back to Leyendel, and upon seeing his majesty, fell in love with him and seduced him.
+To now enact her plot to render her power and status as Empyrean unopposed, Marika called Radagon back to Leyndell, planning to negotiate with him regarding a possible  and upon seeing his majesty, fell in love with him and seduced him.

 Unbeknownst to everyone, they were but the masculine and feminine aspect of the same being.
 Radagon was a projection of Marika's self, a counterbalance created by Marika delving into the Law of Causality and neglecting the Law of Regression.